 Photo by Innerbody Research

 Aging is a pretty common concern among supplement users.
-According to at least one survey by the Council for Responsible Nutrition, 20% of respondents consider "healthy aging" to be their top reason for supplementation; ahead of it are pursuits like "heart health" and "overall health," which really aren't so dissimilar to the whole healthy-aging thing.1
+In a survey by the Council for Responsible Nutrition, 20% of respondents considered "healthy aging" to be their top reason for supplementation; ahead of it were pursuits like "heart health" and "overall health," which aren't so dissimilar to the whole healthy-aging thing.1

 Coincidentally, some supplements are actually purported to deliver healthy aging, heart health, and overall health in a single product.
 Take spermidine, for example.
 By activating a bodily process called autophagy, spermidine may be able to help the body's cells function optimally, reduce the risks of harmful genetic mutations and oxidative stress, and potentially support a longer lifespan.